FaheDevs/remote-mcp-server-with-auth/README.md

 }
 ```

-Once the Tools (under 🔨) show up in the interface, you can ask Claude to interact with your database.
-Example commands:
+Once the Tools (under 🔨) show up in the interface, you can ask Claude to manage reservations.
+Example prompts:

-- **"What tables are available in the database?"** → Uses `listTables` tool
+- **"Book a table for Sam tomorrow at 19:30 for four people."** → Uses `createReservation`.
-- **"Show me all users created in the last 30 days"** → Uses `queryDatabase` tool
+- **"Update the reservation for Sam (mobile +15551234567) to 20:00 and add a note about allergies."** → Uses `updateReservation` with the guest name and mobile number to locate the record.
-- **"Add a new user named John with email john@example.com"** → Uses `executeDatabase` tool (if you have write access)
+- **"Cancel the reservation for Sam with mobile +15551234567."** → Uses `deleteReservation`.

 ### Using Claude and other MCP Clients